RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 - **Description**: The goal of this project would be to create new integrations to interact with popular BOT frameworks - RASA and Dialogflow.
 Also, support and adapt rich messages to the formats of these platforms, as well as the formats supported by Rocket.Chat.
 - **Desirable Skills**: Experience in working with Chatbots communication.
 Familiarity with Typescript and, ideally, experience with Javascript.

-### Omnichannel: Support for Live Agent and Chatbot Handoff
+### Omnichannel: Live Agent and Chatbot Handoff App

-- **Mentors**: @steve.stetak, @dlassalle
+- **Mentors**: @steve.stetak, @dlassalle, @renatobecker
 - **Description**: Enhance Omnichannel Rocket.Chat to support the use of Chatbots, powered by NLP such as Dialogflow, in front of a larger existing infrastructure of Care Live Agents.
 Enabling customers to use the Rocket.Chat client embedded in a website that directs them to a Chatbot.
-If the Chatbot is unable to solve their issue, Rocket.Chat will seamlessly route them to a Live Agent through Rocket.Chat’s queues or another third-party system such as Salesforce.
-At the end of the conversation the customer will be reconnected to the chatbot for additional support or survey purposes.
+If the Chatbot is unable to solve their issue, Rocket.Chat will seamlessly route them to a Live Agent through a third-party queue system such as Salesforce using an Rocket.Chat App.
+At the end of the conversation the customer will be reconnected to the chatbot for additional support or survey purposes, all within the same chat client window.
-- **Desirable Skills**: Familiarity with Rocket.Chat development, NLP or Chatbot experience
+- **Desirable Skills**: Familiarity with Rocket.Chat development, Salesforce, and NLP or Chatbot experience

 ### Omnichannel: Add screen sharing feature in the Livechat widget